 Most wrongful death claims eventually result in a settlement agreed to by the estate and surviving family members and the at-fault party.
 Because wrongful death claims often lead to significant compensation for families, settlements are typically paid in one of two ways:

 - Lump-sum payment – In a lump-sum settlement, the full amount of the wrongful death settlement is paid out all at once.
-Lump-sum payments may be preferred by families who are facing significant expenses and debts left by their loved one.
+Lump-sum payments may be preferred by families who are facing significant expenses and debts left by their loved ones.
 However, lump-sum settlements may be limited by the financial resources of the liable party or parties, including the limits of their insurance coverages.

 - Structured settlement – In a structured settlement, the total amount is broken into payments that are made over time until the full balance is paid off.
 This gives liable parties the financial flexibility to agree to larger settlement totals.
 Structured settlements can also benefit families by giving them regular financial support over months or years that can help make up for the loss of their loved one’s financial contributions.
 However, this arrangement can also reduce a family’s ability to pay off large debts.
 Additionally, it can prove difficult to alter the terms of a structured settlement in the eventuality that it becomes less favorable for one side.